Singing in the reign

 This unicursal pattern represents the ego and its dominion over the lower chakras.
 As the heart searches for union with Source, the ego develops ever more subtle ways of keeping it trapped.
 Despite this, the single path hints at freedom.
 Union with God then, invites us to surrender our thoughts, ideas and opinions as they arise.
 Even our concepts of divinity must be yielded to the “fifth element.”
 This is the state of enlightenment so beautifully described by Flora Lintern:

 I become the naked Godhead.
 I am sheer energy.
 I am nothing.
 There is no conceptual mind.
 There is no grasping or aversion.
 There is no clinging and thus there is no suffering.
 There is just the “isness” of the eternal now.

 In a final revelation, the tadpoles of many species of frog (including Bufo alvarius) display an intestinal maze visible to the naked eye.
 Here we are reminded that frogs hold the key to the labyrinth we call the human ego:

-In alchemy, 5-MeO-DMT is referred to as The Philosopher’s Stone.
+In alchemy, 5-MeO-DMT is referred to as the Philosopher’s Stone.
 This is because it looks like gilded crystals to the naked eye and has the same dodecahedral structure as gold.
-As a neuromodulator and neurotransmitter, it produces pure coherence in the human body—a state of heartfelt grace.
+As a neuromodulator and neurotransmitter, this sacrament produces pure coherence in the human body—a state of heartfelt grace.